fbpx

 Examples of Bitcoin Technical Analysis

-The blue lines show the up-trends, the red lines show the downtrend and the green line represents something we call a “double bottom“.
+The blue lines show the up-trends and the red lines show the downtrend.
+The green line you see represents something we call a “double bottom”.

-We trended down in the red channel, saw a double bottom (trend shift), then started trending upwards.
+This played out perfectly in the chart above; we trended down in the red channel, saw a double bottom (trend shift), and then started trending upwards.

 You can also invest a larger sum whenever you spot a double bottom, signaling a trend shift.